tux234/fleet/docs/REST API/rest-api.md

 Returns all information about the Fleet's configuration.

 The `agent_options`, `sso_settings` and `smtp_settings` fields are only returned for admin and GitOps users with global access.
-Learn more about roles and permissions [here](https://fleetdm.com/guides/role-based-access).
+Learn more about roles and permissions [in the role-based access guide](https://fleetdm.com/guides/role-based-access).

 `mdm.macos_settings.custom_settings`, `mdm.windows_settings.custom_settings`, `scripts`, and `mdm.macos_setup` only include the configuration profiles, scripts, and setup experience settings applied using [Fleet's YAML](https://fleetdm.com/docs/configuration/yaml-files).
 To list profiles, scripts, or setup experience settings added in the UI or API, use the [List configuration profiles](https://fleetdm.com/docs/rest-api/rest-api#list-custom-os-settings-configuration-profiles), [List scripts](https://fleetdm.com/docs/rest-api/rest-api#list-scripts), or GET endpoints from [Setup experience](https://fleetdm.com/docs/rest-api/rest-api#setup-experience) instead.